minio/docs/source/includes/common-minio-sse.rst

 MinIO generates a random 256-bit unique Object Encryption Key (OEK) and uses that key to encrypt the object.
-MinIO never stores the plaintext representation of the OEK on disk.
+MinIO never stores the plaintext representation of the OEK on a drive.
 The plaintext OEK resides in RAM during cryptographic operations.

 .. end-sse-oek